yamerooo123/Fake-News-Detector/README.md

 The growing gap between training and validation loss is another indicator of overfitting.
 This shows that while the model is learning the training data perfectly, it is struggling to generalize to the validation data.

 ## Model 1
-we do the same but we use dataset from [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification) for trainning only and use another source [HuggingFace](https://huggingface.co/datasets/Cartinoe5930/Politifact_fake_news) for test, here is the result:
+We do the same but we use dataset from [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification) for trainning only and use another source [HuggingFace](https://huggingface.co/datasets/Cartinoe5930/Politifact_fake_news) for test, here is the result:

 ![baseline](model/EscoreModel1.png)